ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/README.md

 **Explanation:**
 This query retrieves the top 10 customers based on total spending, combining product prices and freight costs.
 It selects each customer's customer_unique_id and calculates the total amount spent using SUM(oi.price + oi.freight_value), rounded to two decimal places with ROUND(..., 2).
 The customers table is joined with orders using customer_id, and orders is further joined with order_items using order_id to access item-level prices and shipping costs.
 The results are grouped by customer_unique_id to get spending totals per customer, ordered in descending order of total_spent, and limited to the top 10 highest spenders.
 ## Tableau Visualizations
 To derive deeper insights from the Brazilian E-Commerce Public Dataset, several Tableau visualizations were created from sql queries.
 These visualizations help identify business trends, customer behaviors, and operational efficiencies that are crucial for data-driven decision-making.
-Below is a breakdown of each visualization and its significance.
+Below is a breakdown of some visualizations and their significance.

 <img src="Images/Sheet 3 (1).png" alt="Order Status Distribution" width="60%" />